nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ### Launch
 * Download the .jar file from the latest release here and copy it into an empty folder.
-* Open a terminal in the folder and run the command `java -jar apollo.jar`.
+* Open a terminal in the folder and run the command `java -jar Apollo.jar`.
 The CLI should appear in a few seconds.
 * Expected: The CLI should appear with a welcome message and a prompt to enter a command.
 Resize the CLI window size for optimal text wrapping.